keploy/community-blog/cm5nigjjv000f09mhhu8z50cl.md

 1. **Unit Testing:**

-Unit testing is a process of testing individual components or functions of a software application to ensure they work correctly on their own.
+[<mark>Unit testing</mark>](https://keploy.io/blog/community/what-is-unit-testing) is a process of testing individual components or functions of a software application to ensure they work correctly on their own.
 It helps to improve the quality and reliability of the softwares.

 2. **Integration Testing:**

-Integration testing is a process of testing how different components or modules of a system work together to ensure they interact correctly.
+[Integration testing](https://keploy.io/blog/community/all-about-system-integration-testing-in-software-testing) is a process of testing how different components or modules of a system work together to ensure they interact correctly.
 Integration Testing  is also the most expensive testing method.

 ## **Advantages of White Box Testing**